isaacbraun/braun-bauen-hugo/README.md

 # Braun Bauen - Hugo
 The former Braun Bauen website built with Hugo.
-This site was [rewriten using Astro](https://github.com/isaacbraun/braun-bauen-site), which is live at [braunbauen.com](https://braunbauen.com).
+This site was [rewritten using Astro](https://github.com/isaacbraun/braun-bauen-site), which is live at [braunbauen.com](https://braunbauen.com).

 # Usage
 All commands are declared in the `Makefile`